yaikobzeray/dev-journal/activity_log.md

 Set up Vite for a vanilla JS project.
 ES module support out of the box — no webpack config needed.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [GRPC] Thursday, 11 April 2024 — Entry 3

+Configured TLS for gRPC in production.
+Used Let's Encrypt certs via cert-manager on K8s.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*